Distance: 12 miles

-My British friend, Jean, had offered to drive us from her home in Rufford, Lancashire to the C2C trail’s eastern terminus at Robin Hood’s Bay, about a 3-hour drive.
-After the 12 hour flight from San Francisco to Manchester, Leslie (my son’s mother-in-law), my mother and I had a brief visit in Rufford where Jean was ready to drive the final leg north to the trailhead.
-Quite jetlagged, we did our best to stay awake as we traveled.
-However, Robin Hood’s Bay was such an interesting, quaint village that our foggy brains cleared, and we were ready to explore the myriad of tiny streets winding through the little coastal town.
-After bidding Jean and my mother good-bye, Leslie and I spent an enjoyable afternoon wandering the little lanes of this charming village.
-Smuggling was a community activity here during the 18th-century and apparently there is a network of tunnels under the community connecting many of the houses and enabling the locals in their “craft”.
+After the 12 hour flight from San Francisco to Manchester, Leslie (my son’s mother-in-law), my mother and I had a brief visit with an English friend, Jean, and her family in Rufford, a community closer to the Coast to Coast Path’s eastern trailhead on England’s east coast, northeast of Leeds.
+Quite jetlagged, we did our best to stay awake.
+After the visit, Jean very kindly drove us to the trailhead in the village of Robin Hood’s Bay , which is an interesting, quaint village.
+After bidding Jean and my mother good bye, Leslie and I spent an enjoyable afternoon exploring the myriad of small, charming streets winding through this coastal town.
+During the 18th century, smuggling had been a community activity here and apparently there is a network of tunnels under the community connecting many of the houses and enabling the locals in this “craft”.

-We stayed at our first B&B of this trip, The Villa, at the top of town with the very hospitable Jane as our host, getting up early the
+We stayed at our first B&B of this trip, The Villa, at the top of the town with the very hospitable Jane as our host and rose early the

-This trail’s hiking traditions include a proper initiation to the path.
-The hiker is expected to start from the actual coast by stepping in the sea and collect a small stone to carry throughout the hike.
-Returning this stone to the sea at the far end of the hike while standing in that sea is the traditional (and only acceptable) completion of the path.
-So, in order to keep with this tradition, we walked down through Robin Hood’s Bay to the sea that lapped up on the boat ramp.
-We touched our boots into the water and collected a tiny stone to carry to St. Bees where it would be thrown in the Irish Sea.
+The hiking traditions of the C2C include a proper initiation to the path, which requires that the hiker begins the trail at the actual coast by splashing a boot in the North Sea, while collecting a small stone to carry throughout the hike.
+(The completion of this tradition at the end of the trail requires a similar splash in the Irish Sea on the west coast and a celebratory tossing of this stone back into that sea.)
+So, in order to follow this tradition, we walked down through Robin Hood’s Bay to a boat ramp which reached into the sea.
+We touched our boots into the water and collected a tiny stone to carry to the conclusion of the hike at St. Bees, where it would be thrown in the Irish Sea.

-The trailhead for the Coast to Coast Path was back up at the top of the village, so taking one last look at this wonderful village, we walked up the street and prepared to jump on the trail.
+The trailhead for the Coast to Coast Path was back up at the top of the village, so our walk back through the rising village streets gave us one last look at this wonderful village, as we prepared to jump on the trail.
+The first steps onto the trail led us directly into the first of three national parks we would experience on this trip: North York Moors National Park.

-And what a day to walk – a beautiful, blue bird day!
+And what a day to start a walk – a beautiful, blue bird day!
 The blue sea and amber gorse made a stunning backdrop for the trail.

 Turning to the west, we left the coast behind and quickly were in sheep country (really, most of England seems to be sheep country).